Blogs > Grooming > Foil vs. Rotary Shavers: Which Electric Shaver is Best for You?

 The foil shaver design ensures that your skin is protected from the cutting blades, which eliminates the risk of cuts and razor burn.

 Keep in mind that you can't shave in circular motions using your foil shaver since it can cause irritation.
 Foils are designed to shave in one straight line, either upward, downward, left, or right.
+Modern foils allow the head to flex in multiple directions.

 Advantages of Foil Electric Shavers